seek-oss/braid-design-system/docs/Removing dividers support from layout components.md

 Migrating to CSS gap mitigates all of the above trade offs.

-However, because `Stack` and `Tiles` no longer iterate over their children, the `dividers` feature is no longer feasible to implement centrally.
+However, because `Stack` and `Tiles` no longer iterate over their children, implementing the `dividers` feature centrally is no longer feasible.

-While we could have conditionally maintained this behaviour, it would have resulted in inconsistent edge cases when using `dividers` and not, e.g. if a child component rendered nothing or a hidden element, the `divider` would still be rendered, resulting in an inconsistent layout.
+While we could have conditionally maintained this behaviour, it would have resulted in inconsistent edge cases when using `dividers`.
+E.g. if a child component rendered nothing or a hidden element, the `divider` would still be rendered, resulting in an inconsistent layout.

 ## Migration guide

 Braid already provides the [`Divider` component], so migrating away from the `dividers` prop is a matter of inserting a `Divider` as required into your layout.
-How you migrate will depend on whether the children of your layout component are static or being iterable.
+How you migrate will depend on whether the children of your layout component are static or being iterated over.

 ### `Stack`